mahmoud-mohamed01/Shopping-Store/README.md

 # Shopping-Store
-E-commerce Clothing Store front-end. using React.js and local data with their json files
+E-commerce Clothing Store front-end.
+The app built using React.js and local data with their json files.